invertedv/testGo/docs/gomFile.md

       layer1: FC(10, activation=relu)
 - epochs: \<int\><br>
-is the maximum number of epochs to run through.
+the maximum number of epochs to run through.
 - batchsize: \<int\><br>
-is the batch size for the model build optimizer.
+the batch size for the model build optimizer.
 - earlyStopping: \<int\><br>
 If the cost function evaluated on the validation data doesn't decline for 'earlyStopping' epochs, the fit is terminated.
 - learningRateStart: \<float\><br>
-is the learning rate for epoch 1.
+the learning rate for epoch 1.
 - learningRateStart: \<float\><br>
-is the learning rate at \<epochs\>.
+the learning rate at \<epochs\>.

       The learning rate declines linearly from learningRateStart at epoch 1 to learningRateEnd at epoch 'epochs'.
 - modelQuery: \<query\><br>
-is the query to pull the model-build data from 'modelTable'.
+the query to pull the model-build data from 'modelTable'.
 - validateQuery: \<query\><br>
-is the query to pull the validation data from 'modelTable'.
+the query to pull the validation data from 'modelTable'.
 The validation data is used only for determining early stopping.

-      The queries have two place holders "%s".  goMortgage replaces the first %s with a list of the needed fields and the second with 'modelTable'.
+      The queries have a place holder "%s" in place of the fields to pull. goMortgage constructs the list of fields.

-The queries could be the same, but the idea is to pull disjoint sets of data for estimating and evaluating the model.
+The queries could be the same, but the idea is to pull disjoint sets of data for estimation and early-stopping validation.

 Input models are models previously created by goMortgage that are features in the model being built in the current run.
 They are specified using this syntax:
 - inputModel: \<name\>
 - location\<name\>: \<path\><br>Path to the directory containing the model.
 - targets\<name\>: \<name1\>{target list 1}; \<name2\>{target list 2}<br>